Syafiqq/auction_system_be/README.md

   new autobid process.
 This approach may need further evaluation to ensure optimal functionality.
 - Image Upload Constraints: Currently, the system does not impose constraints on image upload sizes.
 Implementing size limitations would help manage storage and performance, ensuring that uploaded images are appropriately sized.
+- Current Price information: Current price information is updated only when a bid is placed.
+This may lead to discrepancies in the displayed price if multiple users are bidding simultaneously.
+Implementing real-time price updates would enhance user experience and provide accurate information.